Feusy/flutterformbuilderweb/README.md

 ### 3. Usage

-**Adding Text as Components:**
+**Adding Text As Components:**

  From the left-hand side text list, drag a text component.
  Drop it into the right-hand side container.

 **Reordering Components:**

   You can easily rearrange components within a container by dragging and dropping them to your preferred order.

 **Adding New Containers:**

   To create new containers, drag and drop components (the row or column text) from the left-hand side to an empty area.
   Once a new container is created, you can add more components to it.

+**Customize The Components**

+To customize the components in the live demo, follow these steps:

+    1, Simply double-click on the component you want to modify.
+    2, This action will open a configuration dialog window, where you'll find various options to modify the selected component.
+    3, Click on the save button to modify the chosen component.